Cooking For One: The Hassle-Free Guide

 Cook once, eat twice

-The most effective strategy for one: always cook for 2 servings.
-Have one for dinner and take the second for lunch the next day.
+The most effective strategy for one person: always cook 2 portions.
+Eat one for dinner and take the second for lunch the next day.
 This cuts your cooking time in half and guarantees a healthy lunch.
-Vary the presentation: tonight's curry becomes tomorrow's wrap.
+Vary the presentation: evening curry becomes a wrap at lunch.

 4